 Where is Izamal Mexico?

-Located halfway between Cancun and Merida, Izamal is easy to reach by car and public transportation.
+Located between Cancun and Merida, Izamal is easy to reach by car and public transportation.
 It sits right off Carretera Costa del Golfo (Highway 180) and offers access to many cenotes, and Mayan ruins.

 How to get to Izamal

 Here are the distances to Izamal from different cities in the region: